hushfile/hushfile/API.md

 - <code>totalsize</code> (total size of all the chunks in bytes, or 0 for an invalid fileid)
 - <code>finished</code> (true if the upload has been finished, false if not)

-	/api/file?fileid=abcdef&chunknumber=N
-This request returns the encrypted filedata for the specified fileid, chunk number N, or HTTP <code>416 Requested Range Not Satisfiable</code> and a JSON error if the chunk doesn't exist in the following format: {"fileid": "blah", "status": "Chunk number N does not exist"}

-	/api/metadata?fileid=abcdef
-This request downloads the encrypted metadata for the specified fileid.

-	/api/delete?fileid=abcdef&deletepassword=blah
-This request checks if the deletepassword is valid.
-If it is valid, the given fileid is deleted (filedata, metadata and serverdata are all deleted), and the server then returns a json blob containing two fields fileid and deleted=true.
-If the deletepassword is incorrect the server returns HTTP 401 and a json blob with two fields, fileid and deleted=false.

-	/api/ip?fileid=abcdef
-This request returns a jsob blob with two fields, fileid and uploadip, uploadip is a comma seperated list of all IPs that have uploaded one or more chunks of the given fileid.
-Note that it does not require a valid password to get the uploader ips of a given fileid.
-The authors are aware of this and regard it as a feature.

 Other requests
 ---------------